-Tucker is a decidedly white-collar town, with fully 86.94% of the workforce employed in white-collar jobs, well above the national average.
+Tucker is a decidedly white-collar town, with fully 85.18% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tucker is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Tucker who work in office and administrative support (11.80%), management occupations (10.75%), and sales jobs (10.62%).
+There are especially a lot of people living in Tucker who work in sales jobs (11.61%), office and administrative support (9.86%), and management occupations (9.75%).

 Also of interest is that Tucker has more people living here who work in computers and math than 95% of the places in the US.

 Tucker is an extremely ethnically-diverse town.
 The people who call Tucker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tucker residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tucker include English, German, Irish, Scottish, and Ethiopian.
+Tucker also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.19% of the town’s residents.
+Important ancestries of people in Tucker include English, German, Irish, European, and Scottish.

 The most common language spoken in Tucker is English.
 Other important languages spoken here include Spanish and African languages.